8 Best Pho Restaurants in Ho Chi Minh City

 Pho Le is one of the most delicious and crowded Pho restaurants in Ho Chi Minh City (HCMC).
 Although it has a very professional service style, you have to wait a long time because the restaurant is very crowded.
 Despite that, most of the guests still feel very happy.

 The most important highlight is the typical taste here.
-A bowl is always in a state of fullness, including both soft and chewy noodles, tasty broth, full of beef and beef balls, and many other vegetables.
+A bowl is always in a state of fullness, featuring both soft and chewy noodles, a tasty broth rich in beef and beef balls, as well as many other vegetables.

-Pho Le is the topmost typical and delicious Pho, following the Southern flavour, which has conquered and satisfied most of the diners in Saigon.
+Pho Le is the most typical and delicious Pho, following the Southern flavor, which has conquered and satisfied most of the diners in Saigon.

 • Address: 413 – 415 Nguyen Trai, Ward 7, District 5, City.
 HCMC